hchiam/urlvoid-firefox-extension/README.md

-# URLVoid Firefox Add-on/Extension: Check All Scripts with URLVoid
+# URLVoid Firefox Add-on: Check All Scripts with URLVoid

 Check all scripts.
 With 3 clicks.